ably77/gehc-gateway-poc-runbook/README.md

 ![Gloo Mesh Dashboard OIDC](images/runbook8a.png)

 ## Lab 16 - Securing Application access with OAuth <a name="Lab-16"></a>
 In this step, we're going to secure the access to the `httpbin` service using OAuth.
-This example will use an Okta Developer Account workflow as an example, but should be compatible with the OIDC provider used in Lab 17 above
+The first step is to create the app registration for the `httpbin` app in your OIDC

+### In your OIDC Provider
-First, we need to create a Kubernetes Secret that contains the OIDC client-secret.
+Once the app has been configured in the external OIDC, we need to create a Kubernetes Secret that contains the OIDC client-secret.
 Please provide this value input before running the command below:
 ```bash
 export HTTPBIN_CLIENT_SECRET="<provide OIDC client secret here>"
 ```